4emar/netflix-fe-clone/README.md

+# Netflix clone application

+This is a clone of the Netflix application (without being able to watch the movies...).
+The project was an frontend excercise, it is made with React and Redux.
+The data is taken from an API from TMDB (The movie database), and there is firebase authentication, so anyone can create an account with their e-mail.

+The link to the application is: https://netflix-fe-clone.web.app/

 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.